GTPB/ARANGS16/docs/2016-05-09/github/Worksheet.md

 * Go to the [arangs2016](https://github.com/rvosa/arangs2016) repository
   - Does it have an Open Source License? _yes: the MIT license_
   - Who owns the Repository? _rvosa_
   - How many people have forked the repository? _It depends when we look...
-There will be more forks later._
+There will be more forks later.
+See: https://github.com/rvosa/arangs2016/network_
-  - How many contributors are working on this repository? _Again, depends, will increase later_
+  - How many contributors are working on this repository? _Again, depends, will increase later.
+See: https://github.com/rvosa/arangs2016/graphs/contributors_
   - Who are they? _All of us_
   - How many commits have been made? _101_
   - Who made the latest commit? _rvosa_